Instancing

 Refining Instances

-The term “Refining” is chosen here to denote that the following techniques do not distructively modify instances (ie, it is not possible to perform namespace editing such as re-parenting or deleting).
+The term “Refining” is chosen here to denote that the following techniques do not destructively modify instances (ie, it is not possible to perform namespace editing such as re-parenting or deleting).
 Instead, they provide a mechanism for layered refinements such as attribute value changes, material bindings, creation of additional prims or changes in metadata.

 Various techniques exist to refine instances.
 Some of these can be described as intuitive, but others require a deep understanding of OpenUSDs composition mechanism and will benefit from dedicated tooling to improve the user experience.